 Almandine also known as the 'Ceylon Ruby' has been popular in jewellery since at least Roman times and was referenced by Pliny the Elder Roman author, naturalist and natural philosopher.

 The name garnet originates from the Greek word 'granatus' meaning 'seed like' which refers to a red seed that was mostly associated with the pomegranate.
-Throughout history because of its deep red colour it has often been mistaken for ruby.
+Throughout history because of its deep red colour the mineral has often been mistaken for ruby.

-When used as an amulet garnet was popular with travellers because it was believed to preserve health and honour, cure the wearer of diseases and offer protection against the perils encountered during the journey.
-Many explorers and travellers who carried it also believed it would illuminate the night sky.
-It is now known that garnet's luminosity is caused by its high refraction of light.
+In years gone by garnet was used as an amulet by travellers because it was believed to preserve health and honour, cure the wearer of diseases and offer protection against perils encountered during the journey.
+Many explorers and travellers who carried it believed it would illuminate the night sky.
+It's now known that garnet's luminosity is caused by its high refraction of light.

-In crystal healing garnet is said to be powerfully energising, highly protective and has the ability to warn of approaching danger.
+When used in crystal healing garnet is said to be powerfully energising, highly protective and has the ability to warn of approaching danger.
 It's a useful companion during a crisis and can help in situations where there seems to be no way out.
 It strengthens the instinct of survival bringing courage and hope and is particularly beneficial for attracting love, dreaming and metabolism.
-It's a 'stone of health' which cleanses and re-energises the chakras, balances sex drive and alleviates emotional disharmony.
+Considered to be a 'stone of health' which cleanses and re-energises the chakras, it balances sex drive and alleviates emotional disharmony.

-Garnet grades 6½ to 7½ on Mohs scale of mineral hardness so it's quite a hard stone but not as hard as ruby for which it's often mistaken.
-It's rarely ever heat treated to enhance or change its colour unlike many other gemstones and when used as a gemstone tends to be faceted.
-Garnet which is the birthstone for the month of January.was spotted in a ring being worn by Kate Middleton (whose birthday is January 9th) early in her relationship with Prince William.
+Grading 6½ to 7½ on Mohs scale of mineral hardness means that it's quite hard which is why it's long been used as an abrasive.
+Stones are rarely ever heat treated to enhance or change their colour and when used as a gemstone it tends to be faceted.
+Birthstone for the month of January, garnet was spotted in a ring being worn by Kate Middleton whose birthday is January 9th early on in her relationship with Prince William.
 It also featured pearl which is William's birthstone.